EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ***Battle Cinematics currently modifies a copy of Dramatic Shape.
 Always keep an untouched official Dramatic Shape ZIP.
 To uninstall Battle Cinematics completely, remove the patched Dramatic Shape installation and reinstall the official release.
-Please do not report issues to the Dramatic Shape developer unless they also occur on an unmodified installation. ***
+Please do not report issues to the Dramatic Shape developer unless they also occur on an unmodified installation.
+Remnants are sadly unavoidable due to the current nature of patching, Lua file will remain altered.***

+clean uninstall: Delete the patched Dramatic Shape + Battle Cinematics installation completely.
+Reinstall a fresh official Dramatic Shape ZIP.
+Re-enable any compatible dependants.

 # Battle Cinematics